Finch Bay Eco Hotel

 June through November, the Humboldt Current makes it way up to the Galapagos from the southern end of South America.
 The current brings cold water and cold weather, but it also brings water rich in nutrients and plankton, which attracts fish and birds.
 During this season there always seem to be clouds in the air, but it rarely rains.
 It's also quite windy, and the seas tend to be rougher.

-Call us on to start planning your vacation to The Finch Bay Eco Hotel or take a look at our itineraries to Galapagos
+Call us on to start planning your holiday to The Finch Bay Eco Hotel or take a look at our itineraries to Ecuador

 A charming eco-friendly retreat, the Finch Bay Eco Hotel is located just steps away from the beach on the Galapagos island of Santa Cruz, surrounded by fascinating flora and fauna.
 It works well as an alternative to a cruise or as a beach stay afterwards.